Mint

 • You can grow the plants indoors for fresh leaves throughout the winter.
 If you want to dry them, it’s best to cut the leaves right before flowering.
 Store the dried leaves in an airtight container.

-See also Avocado Quiche
+See also Fresh Tomato and Basil Quiche

 Propagating Mint